 Happy Earth Week!
-The Niche Interiors team wanted to celebrate by sharing a close-up look at the sustainable design choices in our residential projects.
+The Niche Interiors team wanted to celebrate by sharing a close-up look at the sustainable design choices in our residential projects in the San Francisco Bay Area.
 From specifying FSC certified wood to Zero-VOC paints, we share a variety of ways to make your home more eco-friendly and healthy.

 We created a wabi-sabi retreat in the primary bedroom, with a mix of natural textures and organic materials.
 The custom plaster wall treatment behind the bed was designed to mimic the look of shou sugi ban – the Japanese art of charred cedar.
 Unfortunately, using charred wood inside a home is not the healthiest choice for indoor air quality, so we enlisted our local plaster artist to create a similar aesthetic using a non-toxic plaster treatment.
 The nightstands are made from reclaimed wood, which is the most sustainable type of wood aside from FSC certified wood or other sustainably harvested wood.
 To learn more about the sustainability of wood furniture at various retailers check out the Sustainable Furnishings Council Wood Scorecard.

 The living room features two custom, non-toxic sofas which were fabricated locally using FSC certified wood frames and natural latex wrapped in organic wool.
 Zero-VOC paint was used throughout the home to ensure healthy indoor air quality.
 Volatile organic compounds (VOCs) are emitted as gases from certain solids or liquids.
 VOCs include a variety of chemicals, some of which may have short and long-term adverse health effects.
-Most interior paints sold now are low or zero-VOC, but you should always inquire before purchasing.
+Exposure to VOCs can cause respiratory problems, headaches, dizziness, and nausea, and can exacerbate existing conditions such as asthma or allergies.
+Long-term exposure to VOCs has also been linked to more serious health issues, such as liver and kidney damage, cancer, and nervous system damage.
+VOCs are particularly harmful to children, as their bodies are still developing and they breathe in more air per pound of body weight than adults.
+To reduce the risk of health problems associated with VOCs, it is important to choose low-VOC or VOC-free paints and other household products, and to ensure that indoor spaces are well-ventilated when using these products.
+Fortunately, most interior paints sold now are low or zero-VOC, but you should always inquire before purchasing.

 Incorporating vintage furniture and accessories is one of our favorite ways to re-use products while adding personality to a home at the same time!
 We paired a collection of vintage ceramics on the console table with a photograph that the clients purchased from their travels abroad.